andybalholm/redwood/README.md

     The request’s Referer header.
 (This matches the same way as regular URL matching rules.)

+- referer-category

+    A category in which the request’s Referer header has a positive score.
+    (Note that this is just based on a positive score, not on the top category.)

 - server-ip

 	The server’s IP address, or a range of addresses